Kimberly-Clark, AT&T, Bayer, Dell, Coca-Cola, Honeywell, Uber, Western Digital, and More Band Together to Advance Global Integrity

 Global multinationals reaffirm their commitment to making a difference with practical tools, data, and resources to guide their strategic and tactical direction

-New York, NY – November 10, 2020 – The Ethisphere Institute, a global leader in defining and advancing standards of ethical business practices, announced today that a growing quorum of multinational companies from the Business Ethics Leadership Alliance (BELA), a globally recognized organization, are stepping up to reaffirm their commitment to advancing and preserving integrity around the globe.
+New York, NY – November 10, 2020 – Ethisphere, a global leader in defining and advancing standards of ethical business practices, announced today that a growing quorum of multinational companies from the Business Ethics Leadership Alliance (BELA), a globally recognized organization, are stepping up to reaffirm their commitment to advancing and preserving integrity around the globe.

 The global pandemic, compounded by macro-level conditions such as racial injustice, geopolitical gaps, and economic instability, has created new fissures in all corners of the globe.
 As the threat of COVID-19 continues to demand work from home environments and urgent changes to business strategy, companies are creating opportunities to connect and support one another to develop new practices that reshape conventional wisdom.